-A person convicted a second time for operating a vehicle in Vermont will face immediate suspension of his license and operating privilege for a period of 18 months.
+A person convicted a second time for DUI/DWI in Vermont will face immediate suspension of his license and operating privilege for a period of 18 months.
 To have the license reinstated after a second conviction, the individual must successfully complete an alcohol and driving rehabilitation program.
 Alternatively, the driver must show substantial progress in completing a therapy program at his own expense agreed to by the director of the driving rehabilitation program.

 Additionally, a person stopped for suspicion of driving under the influence who refuses to submit to testing may have his license and driving privileges suspended for six months.
 The driver must successfully complete a rehabilitation or therapy program to have the license and privileges reinstated.